 Jim and I love to share the tranquility and peacefulness of Jubilee Suites with our guests.
 What better place to hold a silent retreat than in our fresh new suites overlooking Mobile Bay with its sparkling waters and sensational sunsets each evening.
 It was gratifying to see the women make themselves at home here, spread out all over the property to meditate and write, and take some time out of their busy lives to simply focus inward and relax.

 Special thanks also to all the women who signed up for the weekend and all the wonderful reviews they’ve written about our property and our 7 individual suites.
 Thanks too for Augusta and Rosemary putting on such an amazing weekend for all of us.
 Because it was so successful, they’ve already booked 4 more retreats for the next 2 years.
 Augusta tells me some of them are already half filled.
 Contact Augusta Kantra if you’d like to reserve your spot in one of her upcoming retreats.

 If you’re a yoga instructor or wellness provider, I hope you’ll consider holding a yoga or wellness retreat here at Jubilee Suites.
-If you’d like more information, please check out our yoga and wellness page for lots of fun ideas for your event.
-And feel free to contact us with any suggestions or other questions.
+If you’d like more information, feel free to contact us with any questions.